Jkb6873/School-Work/HashingImplementations/README.md

 		Calculates the amount of collisions and other statistics.

 	make run2short
-		Runs a spell check program, using the constructed hash table on a short document
+		Runs a spell check program, on a short document, using the constructed hash table as a dictionary.

 	make run2
-		Runs a spell check program, using the constructed hash table on a large document.
+		Runs a spell check program, on a large document, using the constructed hash table as a dictionary.